Skip to content

 7. Bedroom Harmony: Placing labradorite in the bedroom can enhance the emotional balance of the space.
 Its soothing energies can create a serene atmosphere, supporting restful sleep and emotional well-being.

-Labradorite healing properties
+Labradorite healing properties and metaphysical properties

-When it comes to labradorite healing properties, it's important to note that, while some believe holding, wearing, or meditating on a stone can provide a physical healing benefit, that isn't scientifically proven.
+When it comes to labradorite healing properties, it’s important to note that while some believe holding, wearing, or meditating on a stone can provide a physical healing benefit, that isn’t scientifically proven.
 Stones of any kind should not be used as stand-ins for healthcare or treatment by a medical professional.
-However, in most cases, possessing a gemstone doesn't put a person at risk, either.
+However, possessing a gemstone in most cases doesn’t put a person at risk, either.
 As a result, if wearing, holding, or meditating on labradorite makes you feel better, then doing so is probably fine.

-Labradorite Colors
+Labradorite Colours

 labradorescence